 Establish and maintain a clear airway and ensure adequate oxygenation and ventilation.
 Administration of activated charcoal together with a laxative should be considered.
-The possibility of obtundation, seizures, or dystonic reaction of the head and neck following should commence immediately and should include continuous electrocardiographic monitoring to detect possible arrhythmias.
-If antiarrhythmic therapy is administered.
-Orlonging effects that might be additive to those of risperidone.
+The possibility of obtundation, seizures, or dystonic reaction of the head and neck following overdose may create a risk of aspiration with induced emesis.
+Cardiovascular monitoring should commence immediately and should include continuous electrocardiographic monitoring to detect possible arrhythmias.
+If antiarrhythmic therapy is administered, disopyramide, procainamide, and quinidine carry a theoretical hazard of QT-prolonging effects that might be additive to those of risperidone.
 Similarly, it is reasonable to expect that the alpha-blocking properties of bretylium might be additive to those of risperidone, resulting in problematic hypotension.

-There is no specific antidote to Risperidone Tablets.
+There is no specific antidote to RISPERDAL[®].
 Therefore, appropriate supportive measures should be instituted.
-Hypotension and circulatory collapse should be treated with appropriate measures such as intravenous fluids and/ or sympathomimetic agents.
-In case of severe extrapyramidal symptoms, anticholinerigc meadication should be admininstered.
-Close medical s monitoring should continue until the patient recovers.
-PHARMACOLOGICAL PROPERTIES Pharmacotynamic Properties Pharmacotynamic Properties Pharmacotherapeutic group: Other antipsychotics, ATC code: N05AX08 Mechanism of Action Risperidone is a selective monoaminergic antagonist with unique properties.
+Hypotension and circulatory collapse should be treated with appropriate measures such as intravenous fluids and/or sympathomimetic agents.
+In case of severe extrapyramidal symptoms, anticholinergic medication should be administered.
+Close medical supervision and monitoring should continue until the patient recovers.

+PHARMACOLOGICAL PROPERTIES Pharmacodynamic Properties

+Pharmacotherapeutic group: Other antipsychotics, ATC code: N05AX08

+Mechanism of action

+Risperidone is a selective monoaminergic antagonist with unique properties.
 It has a high affinity for serotoninergic 5-HT2 and dopaminergic D2 receptors.
-Risperidone binds also to alpha1-adrenergic receptors.
+Risperidone binds also to alpha1-adrenergic receptors, and, with lower affinity, to H1-histaminergic and alpha2-adrenergic receptors.
 Risperidone has no affinity for cholinergic receptors.
-Althougf risperidone is a potent D2 antagonist, which is considered to improve the positive symptoms of schizophrenia, it causes less depression of motor activity and induction of catalepsy than classical neuroleptics.
+Although risperidone is a potent D2 antagonist, which is considered to improve the positive symptoms of schizophrenia, it causes less depression of motor activity and induction of catalepsy than classical neuroleptics.
 Balanced central serotonin and dopamine antagonism may reduce extrapyramidal side effect liability and extend the therapeutic activity to the negative and affective symptoms of schizophrenia.

-Pharmacokinetic Properties Absorption risperidone can be given with or without meals.
-Distribution Risperidone is rapidly distributed.
-The volume of distribution is 1-2 l/kg.
-In plasma, risperidone is bound to albumin and alpha1-acid glycoprotein.
-The plasma protein binding of risperidone is 88%, that of 9-hydroxy-risperidone is 77%.
-One week after administration, 70% of the dose is excreted in the urine and 14% in the feces.
-In urine, risperidone plus 9-hydroxy-risperidone represent 35-45% of the dose.
-The reparidone is inardin and the feces. remainder is inactive metabolites.
+Pharmacokinetic Properties

+RISPERDAL[®] oral solution is bio-equivalent to RISPERDAL[®] oral tablets.